In Rainbows: Singles and music videos

-The first single from In Rainbows, "Jigsaw Falling into Place", was released in January 2008, followed by "Nude" on 31 March.
-They were accompanied by music videos directed by Buxton and Jennings.
+The first single, "Jigsaw Falling into Place", was released in January 2008, followed by "Nude" on 31 March.
+Both songs were accompanied by music videos directed by Buxton and Jennings.
 Radiohead held remix competitions for "Nude" and "Reckoner", releasing the separated stems for purchase, and streamed the entries on their website.
-"Nude" debuted at number 37 on the Billboard Hot 100; boosted by sales of the stems, it was the first Radiohead song to enter the chart since "High and Dry" (1995) and Radiohead's first US top-40 song since their debut single "Creep" (1992).
-In July, Radiohead released a video for "House of Cards", made with lidar technology instead of cameras.
+"Nude" debuted at number 37 on the Billboard Hot 100; boosted by sales of the stems, it was the first Radiohead song to enter the chart since "High and Dry" (1995) and Radiohead's first US top-40 song since their debut single, "Creep" (1992).
+"Reckoner" reached number 74 on the UK singles chart and number 21 on the Bubbling Under Hot 100 Singles chart, a 25-song extension of the Hot 100.

-In March 2008, Radiohead ran a contest with the animation company Aniboom whereby entrants submitted concepts for animated music videos for In Rainbows songs.
+In March, Radiohead and the animation company Aniboom ran a competition asking entrants to submit concepts for animated music videos for In Rainbows.
 Semifinalists were chosen by TBD Records and the Cartoon Network programming block Adult Swim.
 Unable to choose only one winner, Radiohead awarded the full prize money of $10,000 each to four semifinalists, who created videos for "15 Step", "Weird Fishes", "Reckoner" and "Videotape".
+A video for "All I Need" premiered on MTV on 1 May, produced with MTV EXIT, an initiative to raise awareness of human trafficking and modern slavery.
+It depicts a day in the lives of two children: a boy in the west from an affluent area, and a boy in the east forced to work in a sweatshop which produces shoes worn by the western boy.
+In July, Radiohead released a video for "House of Cards", made with lidar technology instead of cameras.